ostmodern/python-code-test-2020/README.md

 The APIs that may be used are: http://www.omdbapi.com/?t=Game of Thrones&Season=1&apikey=<api key>
  http://www.omdbapi.com/?i=tt1480055&apikey=<api key> (for an episode)
 * Design the data model to store this data.
+You need not store all the attributes of an episode.
+Select the ones you think are important.
 * An GET API to list episodes where `imdbRating` is greater than 8.8 for a season or all seasons.
 * Write some unit tests
 * Remember that the frontend developers will need